Jaime Aparicio Otero: Recent work and legal career

 Aparicio has been working in issues related to international law, democracy, human rights, and rule of law in Latin America for more than 25 years.
 Aparicio created Aparicio, Arp & Associates LLC a consulting group based in Washington, D.C., specialized in international litigation, mediation, and arbitration on international public and private law.
-He also practices international litigation on cases of violation of individual freedoms, political rights, private property, freedom of expression, and abuse of power in cases like TIPNIS in Bolivia; submitting cases to the Inter-American Human Rights Commission representing, among others, the Cuban blogger, Yoani Sánchez, Marta Beatriz Roque from the "Ladies in White" Group (Damas de Blanco); or representing the former presidential candidate, Fabio Gadea, from Nicaragua, against the unconstitutional reelection of Daniel Ortega.
+He also practices international litigation on cases of violation of individual freedoms, political rights, private property, freedom of expression, and abuse of power in cases like TIPNIS in Bolivia; submitting cases to the Inter-American Commission on Human Rights representing, among others, the Cuban blogger, Yoani Sánchez, Marta Beatriz Roque from the "Ladies in White" Group (Damas de Blanco); or representing the former presidential candidate, Fabio Gadea, from Nicaragua, against the unconstitutional reelection of Daniel Ortega.

-Aparicio has published widely on foreign policy, promotion of democracy, populism, and the application of the IADC and participates regularly as political analyst in CNN, NTN24 and other TV programs and media in issues related to foreign policy and Latin America.
+Aparicio has published widely on foreign policy, promotion of democracy, populism, and the application of the Inter-American Democratic Charter (IADC) and participates regularly as political analyst in CNN, NTN24 and other TV programs and media in issues related to foreign policy and Latin America.

-Aparicio's articles and analysis are widely published by the most prestigious newspapers such as El País from Spain, Clarin, El Universal, The Huffington Post, Economist Latin American Advisor (The Dialogue), the Brookings Institution and Pagina Siete among others.
+Aparicio's articles and analysis are widely published by the most prestigious newspapers such as El País from Spain, Clarin, El Universal, The Huffington Post, Economist Latin American Advisor (The Dialogue), the Brookings Institution and Página Siete among others.

 Ambassador Aparicio has been invited to speak at the Universities of Harvard, Yale, Columbia, Wharton, Texas, Brigham Young, San Diego in California, SAIS at Johns Hopkins, American University, Kellogg School of Management at Northwestern University, and Georgetown, among others.

 Jaime is widely considered as the most experienced analyst regarding Latin-American politics nowadays.
 He is also a regular commentator for the Latin American Advisor, a daily current affairs publication of the Inter-American Dialogue in Washington, D.C.

 In 2019, Aparicio sued President of Nicaragua Daniel Ortega at the Inter-American Commission on Human Rights (IACHR) after Ortega jumped a constitutional ban on presidential re-election with help from a Supreme Court filled with his supporters setting a major precedent for similar unconstitutional re-elections across the continent and more especially of his Bolivian counterpart Evo Morales.

 Aparicio has become one of the biggest opponents to the new Constitution of Cuba and is supportive of the position taken by Luis Almagro and the Grupo de Lima.